binaryphile/concorde/README.md

 a local variable of the same name as the key, with the key's value as its own value.

-As you can see, the local variable "name" is then passed to `mymain`.
+As you can see, the local variable "greeting" is then passed to `mymain`.
 It contains the user-specified value that we will be saying "hello" to.

 If we run it, we see that it works: